How to Access Property Records in Michigan

 - Property Identification - The survey will identify the property using a plot number, physical address, and other identifiers.

-- Owner's Name - The record will highlight the owner's name plus other details such as contact and address.
+- Owner's Name - The record will highlight the owner's name and other details, such as contact information and address.

-- Boundary Lines - The document should show the property's boundary lines.
-The boundary lines include measurements and angles.
+- Boundary Lines - The document should show the property's boundary lines, which include measurements and angles.

 - Surveyor Notes - The surveyor will include any information they may think is important or of concern.